davidpham87/marginalia-markdown/docs/marginalia-md/core.md

        ["-v" "--version VERSION" "Project version - if not given will be taken from project.clj"] ["-D" "--desc DESC" "Project description - if not given will be taken from project.clj"] ["-a" "--deps DEPS" "Project dependencies in the form <group1>:<artifact1>:<version1>;<group2>...
-                                           If not given will be taken from project.clj"] ["-c" "--css CSS" "Additional css resources <resource1>;<resource2>;...
-                                           If not given will be taken from project.clj."]
-       ["-j" "--js JS" "Additional javascript resources <resource1>;<resource2>;...
                                      If not given will be taken from project.clj"] ["-m" "--multi" "Generate each namespace documentation as a separate file"  :default true] ["-l" "--leiningen" "Generate the documentation for a Leiningen project file."]
        ["-e" "--exclude EXCLUDE"
         "Exclude source file(s) from the document generation process <file1>;<file2>...
                                      If not given will be taken from project.clj"] ["-h" "--help" "Show this help"]])
     ```